colehaus/colex/posts/quorum/main.md

 ## Tying

 We can also modify the procedure to permit tying.
-Under standing voting procedures, scores of 0.490 to 0.485 produce an identical outcome (i.e. victory for the first option) to scores of 0.82 to 0.12.
-However, if those values are accurate estimates of the population scores (the uncertainty is small), one could argue that the former scenario suggests a compromise or synthesis position.
+Under standing voting procedures, scores of $0.490$ to $0.488$ produce an identical outcome (i.e. victory for the first option) to scores of $0.82$ to $0.12$.
+However, if those values are accurate estimates of the population scores (i.e. the uncertainty is small), one could argue that the former scenario suggests a compromise or synthesis position.

 By defining "regions of practical equivalence", parameter estimation allows the possibility of a tie [@kruschke13].
 For example, Pie Club could decide that a